 Laurence Pears & Antony Eden - Taking Steps & A Brief History of Women

-ANTONY EDEN and LAURENCE PEARS are currently performing at the Stephen Joseph Theatre, Scarborough in their productions of TAKING STEPS and A BRIEF HISTORY OF WOMEN both written and directed by Alan Ayckbourn with the later being Alan's newest play (81 in total).
-Taking Steps is currently running and A Brief History of Women has it's press night on 5th September.
+ANTONY EDEN and LAURENCE PEARS are currently touring in Stephen Joseph Theatre's productions of TAKING STEPS and A BRIEF HISTORY OF WOMEN, both written and directed by Alan Ayckbourn, with the later being Alan's newest play (81 in total).

 Click HERE for more details